Reprezent/File-Locker/README.md

 #### Implementing CBC-MAC
-- Your task for this portion of the assignment is to correctly implement two integrity mechanisms: Hash-and-MAC and CBC-MAC.
+- Your task for this portion of the assignment is to correctly implement one integrity mechanism: CBC-MAC.
 - You will implement both tag generation and verification.
 - You are again allowed access to any implementation of the AES block cipher mode in **ECB unpadded mode** only.
 - With a working version of CBC encryption from assignment 1 this should be trivial. :smiley: